-Child and Adolescent Program

-In fiscal year 2021, VIP launched its first clinical program to provide culturally specific early trauma intervention for children who witnessed or experienced domestic violence as a way to address intergenerational transmission of abuse.
+The Child and Adolescent Program (CAP) is VIP's first clinical program to provide culturally specific early trauma intervention for children who witnessed or experienced domestic violence as a way to end intergenerational transmission of abuse.
 This program tailors an evidence-based model for Latinx youth by reflecting elements of their cultural heritage in therapeutic practices.
 Children and abused parents strengthen their bonds and leverage the positive cultural elements that increase resiliency and healthful coping mechanisms after violence.